pmitros/tsvx/README.md

 * `str` -- JSON-encoded string (quotes omitted)

 As a fallback, we strongly recommend a json section.
-All columns shouldbe defined as one of three JSON types:
+All columns should be defined as one of three JSON types:

 * `Boolean` -- `true` or `false`
 * `Number` -- Integer or floating point